 Provisioning

-Provisioning is where your IT team will setup devices so that they’re ready to use—this will typically involve installing the right software and registering the correct certificates for use on the network.
+Provisioning is the phase during which your IT team will set up devices so that they’re ready to use.
+This will typically involve installing the right software and registering the correct certificates for use on the network.

 A quality strategy for securing your devices in the office begins with a strong policy for provisioning them.

-There are so many devices that are connected to company networks without any kind of provisioning (or a poorly thought out policy) that companies are struggling to ensure their devices are enrolled to the same standard.
+So many devices are connected to company networks without any kind of provisioning (or a poorly thought-out policy) that organizations are struggling to ensure device and data security.

 Scalable configuration

-Manual provisioning, which is still very common among businesses, is time-consuming and tedious for the IT teams who have to spend hours of their day making sure each and every device is up and running correctly—or worse still; relying on employees to do it themselves.
+Manual provisioning, which is still very common among businesses, is time-consuming and tedious for the IT teams.
+It forces them to spend hours of their day making sure each and every device is up and running correctly—or worse still, relying on employees to do it themselves.

 A quality MDM solution should allow IT to set up and define specific profiles companywide, letting the cloud automatically push the settings and requirements to devices as they connect to the network.